pdxlibrary/WordPress-Last-Modified-Report/README.md

 # WordPress-Last-Modified-Report
 This WordPress customization adds a report to the admin dashboard where a list of pages can be viewed and sorted by the date the page was last modified.
+The report can also be exported in CSV and PDF formats.

 ## Prep - Advanced Custom Fields and the page_expert field
 This report assumes the Primary Contact for a particular page is not necessarily the same person as the page owner.